 Join the first line of defense in network protection.

-Cybersecurity professionals are the first line of defense in protecting the cyber-network in fields such as banking and finance, transportation, petrochemical industry, law enforcement and defense communications, government and homeland security.
-Students in this program take a combination of criminal justice and computer-technology courses to help develop the skills needed to work in this growing, emerging career field.
+Cybersecurity professionals are the first line of defense in protecting the cyber network in fields such as banking and finance, transportation, petrochemical industry, law enforcement and defense communications, government, and homeland security.
+You’ll take a combination of criminal justice and computer technology courses to help develop the skills needed to work in the field.
 Computer literacy is required for entry into the program.

-There is an increased need for Cybersecurity professionals.
-A bachelor’s degree is expected in most entry-level positions.
-Entry-level salaries for a candidate with a bachelor's degree are between $42,780 and $69,760.
+Cybersecurity is a growing, emerging career field, and there’s an ever increasing need for skilled professionals.
+A bachelor’s degree is expected in most entry-level positions, which start between $42,780 and $69,760 a year.

 As a graduate of this program, you'll: